zephyrproject-rtos/zephyr/boards/arm/arduino_nano_33_ble/doc/index.rst

 The `schematic`_ will tell you everything you need to know about the pins.

-A convinience header mapping the Arduino pin names to their Zephyr pin numbers can be found in :code:`arduino_nano_33_ble_pins.h`, if you link against the :code:`arduino_nano_33_ble_pins` CMake library.
+A convenience header mapping the Arduino pin names to their Zephyr pin numbers can be found in :code:`arduino_nano_33_ble_pins.h`, if you link against the :code:`arduino_nano_33_ble_pins` CMake library.

-For your convience, two Kconfig options are added:
+For your convenience, two Kconfig options are added:

 #. :code:`BOARD_ARDUINO_NANO_33_BLE_INIT_SENSORS`:
     This configuration option enables the internal I2C sensors.